North Dakota Bill Would Protect Drivers Who ‘Accidentally’ Run Over Protesters, Such As Those At Standing Rock

 According to the legislator, the proposed bill was drafted in the wake of the Standing Rock water protests, protests that have shut down a North Dakota roadway (Highway 1806) for weeks and even months.
 Protests that sprung up in response to the disputed Dakota Access Pipeline, which runs adjacent to the Standing Rock Sioux Reservation, and which protesters claim compromises their water safety and has damaged ancient sacred sites and burial grounds.

-Kempenich asserts that there would have been no need for the new North Carolina bill to ever be thought of if not for the actions of the Standing Rock protesters, and that if they stay out of the road in the future they have nothing to worry about under the proposed new law.
+Kempenich asserts that there would have been no need for the new North Carolina bill to ever be thought of if not for the actions of the Standing Rock protesters and that if they stay out of the road in the future, they have nothing to worry about under the proposed new law.

 “If you stay off the roadway, this would never be an issue.
 Those motorists are going about the lawful, legal exercise of their right to drive down the road. … Those people didn’t ask to be in this.”